 I know this isn’t what you want to hear.
 But you have to be patient and willing to let this thing run its course.

-When I said earlier to give your boyfriend space, I’m not talking about a couple days.
+When I said earlier to give your guy some space, I’m not talking about a couple days.
 Or even a week.

 (In some cases, that may be long enough, but those are less common.)